 One of the most difficult aspects to deal with SQL Injection is to decide who is responsible for dealing with it?
-Bert does a great job giving us some insights on what he has seen work and we invite you to give us your comments about how you have gone about trying to evade a SQL Injection attack.
+Bert does a great job giving us some insights on what he has seen work.
+We invite you to give us your comments about how you have gone about trying to evade a SQL Injection attack.

 “SQL Injection is essentially when you have a dynamic string that you create in SQL that’s getting executed and it ends up doing something that you didn’t intend to do.”